richo/snowplow-wiki/technical-documentation/2-collectors/contrib-nodejs-collector/SnowCannon-setup-guide.md

 ### Overview

 [Fluentd] [fluentd] is a lightweight log collector from the team at [Treasure Data] [treasure-data].
-SnowCannon supports Fluentd as an event sink - and Fluentd supports a variety of different "output plugins", meaning that SnowCannon to use Fluentd to send SnowPlow events to Amazon S3 as well as other data stores.
+SnowCannon supports Fluentd as an event sink - and Fluentd in turn supports a variety of different "output plugins", meaning that SnowCannon to use Fluentd to send SnowPlow events to Amazon S3 as well as other data stores.

 ### Installation options